 - 1) An autonomous distributed network that can be handled by anyone without setting - 2) Power-saving operation with solar cells, making it less susceptible to power outages - 3) A self-defense network that can be used outdoors without requiring approval or notification, such as a wireless LAN These are the biggest features of the network.
+Therefore, you

-Therefore, you can use the service immediately with a small start, and it is possible to suppress communication expenses.
+I hese are the biggest features of the network.
+I herefore, you can use the service immediately with a small start, and it is possible to suppress communication expenses.